 Toddlers and young children who are newly diagnosed may not sense hypoglycaemia very effectively and may not be able to verbalise this, so detection of hypoglycaemia in these particular groups relies solely on others.
 Gradually children should learn how to recognise and express their hypoglycaemia symptoms.

 In older children and adolescents, hypoglycaemia unawareness can develop following frequent hypoglycaemia episodes.
 This is a dangerous condition where hypoglycaemia can develop quickly and increase the risk of severe hypoglycaemia.

-Treatment for mild-moderate hypoglycaemia in patients with type 1
+What is the treatment for mild-moderate hypoglycaemia in patients with type 1 diabetes?

-The amount of glucose needed to treat hypoglycaemia depends on a child’s size, insulin plan, recent insulin dose and recent exercise.
+The amount of glucose needed to treat hypoglycaemia depends on your child’s size, insulin plan, recent insulin dose and recent exercise.
 Treatment is urgent.

-10 to 20 g of fast acting carbohydrate (amount dependent on age and size of child).
+10 to 20g of fast acting carbohydrate (amount dependent on age and size of your child).

 - 125 ml juice drink